Substantial Damage Estimation (SDE) Workflow

 - Time Charge Category: Choose the FEMA time charge category for the work being performed for this task.

 - Limit Forms: Allows you to specify which forms will be available for this task.
+Select SDE.
 If this is left blank, then all forms will be available.

-4. To create SDE Entries, select Assign Structures → Use Task Area.
+4. To create SDE Entries, select Assign Structures → Select Structures → Freehand Polygon.
+Draw around major and destroyed structures in the flood zone.
 Change the form to SDE.
 Click Assign.
-Assigned structures will turn blue.

-5. Input damage information and add photos for the assigned structures. *NOTE* The FEMA SDE Tool caps photo size limits at 3MBs per entry, which should allow 20 to 30 photos to fit per entry.
+6. Select an SDE assessment, input damage information, and add photos for the assigned structures. *NOTE* The FEMA SDE Tool caps photo size limits at 3MBs per entry, which should allow 20 to 30 photos to fit per entry.
 If an entry has more than 30 photos, you can choose the photos you want to use once in the FEMA SDE Tool.

 a.
 To edit structure information while in the task map view, select an SDE structure and click Edit.